-This Level 2 Sport study programme is designed for students who have already studied at Level 2 but are not advancing to a Level 3 programme due to their GCSE English and Maths grades.
+This Level 2 Sports Coaching, Massage and Fitness study programme is designed for students who have already studied at Level 2 but are not advancing to a Level 3 programme due to their GCSE English and Maths grades.

 You will build a portfolio based around evidence generated by the various assessment methods in each unit.
 You are expected to work on multiple assessments at any one time.
 You will be assessed through practical demonstrations, logbooks and performance records, written reports and essays, presentations, workbooks, discussions and vivas.